LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 14th Sunday of Ordinary Time - Traveling Light

-The church of Jesus Christ must be a community of responsible leadership and commitments - shared leadership between clergy and laity, and shared commitment to the work of the harvest.
-If we to witness to the Good News of Christ, we must do so because together we are the Church.
-We need to cooperate and to respond - and we must not be afraid to speak out whenever anyone gives evidence of attitudes that do not reflect the spirit of Jesus.
+The church of Jesus Christ must be a community of responsible leadership and commitments.
+It must be a community of shared leadership between clergy and laity and shared commitment to the work of the harvest.
+If we are to witness to the Good News of Christ, we must do so because together we are the Church.
+We need to cooperate and to respond.
+And we must not be afraid to speak out whenever anyone gives evidence of attitudes that do not reflect the spirit of Jesus.
 That doesn't mean grumbling and complaining in private, but rather to speak sincerely and constructively.
 It means taking ownership of the Gospel.
 It means remembering that as baptized and sacramental people we are empowered to be alive in the Holy Spirit and to transform the world.

-Traveling light means speaking the word of peace - not of violence; it means leaving behind all the excess baggage of our own petty prejudices and preferences; it means living out the words we speak with sincerity and brutal honesty.
-It is not enough for us, as human beings, just to live.
+Jesus told the seventy-two to "travel light," not to carry a money bag, or a sack or sandals.
+He told them to enter each household and greet those within with peace.
+Traveling light means speaking the word of peace not of violence.
+It means leaving behind all the excess baggage of our own petty prejudices and preferences.
+It means living out the words we speak with sincerity and brutal honesty.
+It is not enough for us as human beings just to live.
 We also must give words to what we are living.

 Henri Nouwen reminds us of something very significant about the use of words: